Skip to main content

 • Check whether there are expired documents that need renewing.

-ℹ️ Keep in mind: if you are a client company, you can check your subcontractors' compliance from "Contracts", filtering by supplier.
+you are a client company, you can check your subcontractors' compliance from "Contracts", filtering by supplier.
 The percentage only considers approved and valid documents classified as critical.

 Related articles